sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 - `cd [filepath]`: change directory, move into the folder called "filepath"
 - `cd ..`: change directory by moving up one level in the folder structure to a parent directory
 - `ls`: list the files and folders in your current directory
-- `mkdir [directoryname]`: make a director called "directory-name"
+- `mkdir [directoryname]`: make a directory called "directory-name"
 - `man [commandname]`: manual.
 This is the help function.
 Type man command and it will tell you what that command does
 - `cp [original-filename] [copied-filename]`: copy file
 - `rm [filename]`: remove file:
 - `mv [original-filename] [new-filename]`: move or rename a file or folder
 - `cat [filename]`: show all the contents of a file, eg cat filename
-- `head[filename]`: shows you the first 10 lines.
+- `head [filename]`: shows you the first 10 lines.
 Can be used with a flag and a number to show the first however many lines (eg `head -50 [filename]` to show the first 50 lines)
 - `tail`: shows you the last 10 lines.
 Can be used with a flag and a number to show the last however many lines (eg `tail -50 [filename]`)